coinbrix/demo-app/README.md

-# Getting Started with GamePay Web SDK
+# Getting Started with Singularity Web SDK
 This is a demo web-app to use Singularity web-sdk.

 # Integration steps